DataDog/documentation/content/en/developers/ide_integrations/idea/_index.md

 {{< img src="/developers/ide_integrations/idea/overview1.png" alt="The Datadog tool window open in IDEA" style="width:100%;" >}}

-The plugin features:
+In addition to code highlighting, you can use the Datadog plugin for Intellij IDEA to:
-- Top list: Identify methods that consume the most resources
+- Identify methods that consume the most resources with the **Top List** view.
-- Flame graph: Visualize aggregated profile data
+- Visualize aggregated profile data with the **Flame Graph** view.
-- Navigate directly from the top list and flame graph to the relevant lines in your code
+- Navigate directly from the top list and flame graph to the relevant lines in your code.
-- Find resource consumption broken down by method name and line number
+- Find resource consumption broken down by method name and line number.
-- Gain insight into your staging and production environments

 ## Requirements